Natural Habitat: Friends work to create a more eco-friendly DeKalb

 Together, they built birdhouses and fairy gardens to help pass the time.

 Montgomery and Costa Rica also are replacing and donating bluebird houses, two bat houses and a wood duck house along the Kishwaukee River Trail in DeKalb.
-They have made about 25 bluebird habitats so far in the hopes of repopulating the species in the area.
-They will make a total of 40 bluebird habitats: 20 new and 20 restored.
+They have made about 25 bluebird habitats so far in the hope of repopulating the species in the area.
+They will make 40 bluebird habitats: 20 new and 20 restored.

 In all of their creations, Montgomery and Costa Rica use materials that would otherwise go into a landfill.